RChandana/Tensor-flow/README.md

 It includes a high scalable feature of computation with various data sets.

 TensorFlow uses GPU computing, automating management.
 It also includes a unique feature of optimization of same memory and the data used.

+TensorFlow can train and run deep neural networks for handwritten digit classification, image recognition, word embedding and creation of various sequence models.